SYK-08/nuttx/README.md

   - The MSYS environment.
 MSYS derives from an older version of Cygwin simplified and adapted to work more naturally in the Windows environment.
 See <http://www.mingw.org/wiki/MSYS> if you are interested in using MSYS.
-The advantages of the MSYS environment is that it is better integrted with the native Windows environment and lighter weight; it uses only a  minimal number of add-on POSIX-land tools.
+The advantages of the MSYS environment are that it is better integrated with the native Windows environment and lighter weight; it uses only a  minimal number of add-on POSIX-land tools.